 Presbyterian Women (PW) Circles

 PW Circles gather to visit, pray, share joys and sorrows, and study God’s word.
 For some, Circle offers a time to relax and be among friends who care for you unconditionally.
 For some, Circle offers the discipline of studying the Bible.
 For some, Circle offers a connection to the service work of the church through the broader mission efforts of Presbyterian Women and the PC(USA).
 There’s a PW Circle waiting for you!
-Contact Margi Woods for more information.
+Contact Brenda Waters for more information.